faith-greene-001/Game/README.md

-# Game
-This is a Game I have made, It is not the game I am currently working on as I plan to sell it.
+A little game I made to get used to Unity and C#